 B. bifidum is a great probiotic shown to alleviate stress in students.
 B. bifidum also ameliorates various gastrointestinal disorders and combats infections.
 It is a great probiotic to supplement with in addition to eating a healthy diet.
 We recommend the lectin avoidance diet and have created a cookbook to make eating one of the healthiest diets very easy.
-You can find our post about the lectin avoidance diet and cookbook here.

 What is Bifidobacterium bifidum?